conradakunga/Blog/_posts/2025-10-09-getting-the-system-uptime-in-c-net.md

 > A 64-bit signed integer containing the amount of time in milliseconds that has passed since the last time the computer was started.

-We can get the time for this using the TimeStamp object.
+We can get the time for this using the [TimeStamp](https://learn.microsoft.com/en-us/dotnet/api/system.timespan?view=net-9.0) class.

 ```c#
 var uptime = TimeSpan.FromMilliseconds(Environment.TickCount64);